wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * 32 bit program is no longer supported in macOS 10.15.0 Catalina.
    * Using 32 bit programs on macOS Catalina would cause reboot shortly after login.
    * Most common killer programs: Tuxera NTFS 2018 and Steam.
+      * Tuxera NTFS 2019 still does the same thing.
+Hmmmmm.
    * Solution:
       * Keep rebooting until you can get into the system somehow.
       * I used Appcleaner to uninstall Tuxera, ans it is effective.
 So I would recommend that.